 Communications to the Dean regarding the case.
 Faculty members who vote may communicate directly with the Dean's Office about their vote, and their written statements will be added to the papers that are considered by reviewing bodies.
 In such instances, however, the faculty member must provide a copy of his or her letter to the department chair, who will have the option of forwarding a written response that will also be added to the file.
 Both the faculty member's letter and the department chair's response must be held in strictest confidence and not be shared with other members of the department's faculty.

 If such a letter is included in the file, the file should note that the letter is confidential and has not been reviewed by the department chair.
-Where appropriate, the cognizant dean should try to verify the accuracy of any problematic statements in the letter and record his or her findings in the file.
+Where appropriate, the cognizant dean may gather any additional information that he or she believes is helpful to verify the accuracy of any problematic statements in the letter and record his or her findings in the file.

 4.8 Negative Decisions at the Department Level